 - 3/4″ U-matic

 - Research and Cultural Engagement.
 We seek other kinds of partnerships as well–with, for instance, archivists, curators, and others interested in hosting XFR-related public presentations and written work of benefit to the community.
+For example, in September of 2018, we hosted an event with Secret Project Robot to digitize analog video and audio on site, offer advice for preserving personal and community media, and present a screening of past transfers.

 What we don’t do.
 We are not a video digitization vendor.
 We offer small-scale digitization, consulting, and educational services within a partnership model.
 If you are looking for a vendor to digitize your analog videotapes, we suggest you look elsewhere.
 (We can provide recommended vendors upon request.)

-If you are interested in partnering with us, please visit our Contact Us page and fill out the provided form.
+If you are interested in partnering with us, please visit our Contact Us page and fill out the appropriate form.
 We will do our best to respond to your inquiry within 2 weeks — but please be patient with us.
 (XFR members are all volunteers with demanding full-time jobs and other responsibilities.)

 Before contacting us about digitization partnerships, please consider the following questions: